Our Guide to Occitanie (Languedoc)

 • Universities and Grandes Écoles: Notable institutions include the University of Toulouse, University of Montpellier, University of Perpignan Via Domitia, and the University of Nîmes.

-• Regional Specialities: Occitanie is renowned for its wines, cheeses, such as Roquefort, and charcuterie, including saucisson and various pâtés.
-Other notable specialities include traditional dishes like cassoulet (a slow-cooked casserole) and bouillabaisse (fish stew).
+• Regional specialities: Occitanie is renowned for its wines, cheeses such as Roquefort, and charcuterie, including saucisson and various pâtés.
+Other notable specialities include traditional dishes like cassoulet (a slow-cooked casserole) and bouillabaisse (a fish stew).
 Additionally, the region is known for its olives, lavender and honey.

 Property Prices in Occitanie 2026

-Occitanie is more than a picturesque destination; it's a sanctuary where history gently whispers, landscapes motivate, and the sweet life persists in every sunlit spot.
-If you're looking for a place where adventure blends with charm, ancient echoes mix with contemporary joy, and each day invites you to enjoy life's finest pleasures, then Occitanie welcomes you warmly.
+Occitanie is more than a scenic destination; it's a place where history is alive, landscapes inspire, and the good life is found in every corner.
+If you seek a location where adventure and charm meet, ancient traditions blend with modern happiness, and each day offers the best of life, Occitanie welcomes you warmly.

 An infographic showing information and key facts about Occitanie